louiesch/Factory.Solution/README.md

 * _Download MySQL and MySQL Workbench to set up a local database_

-* _Once installed, open MyMql Workbench and open a local server_
+* _Once installed, open MySql Workbench and open a local server.
+If prompted, enter password_

 * _In the Navigator, select the Administration tab and then select Data Import/Restore_

-* _Under Import Options, select Import From Self-Contained File, and then select the ".sql" file which can be found in _
+* _Under Import Options, select Import From Self-Contained File, and then select the "louie_schoenknecht.sql" file which can be found in Factory.Solution_

-* _In the Default Schema to be Imported To option, select New_
+* _In the Default Schema to be Imported To option, select 'New'_

 * _Enter a name for your database and select OK_

 * _Click Start Import to begin database import_

 ### To Run Application

+* _Navigate to Factory production folder in terminal_
+  > cd Factory

+* _To download obj and bin files needed for the program to run, while still in Factory folder type into the terminal:_
+  >dotnet restore

+* _To run the program, while still in production folder Factory type into the terminal:_
+  >dotnet run

 #### Note: The server will not open automatically.
 The user will need to click on the live share link in terminal, or enter 'localhost:5000' URL into browser.